Hope new Pak Army chief will ensure 'apolitical' role of military in coup-prone country: Pakistani media | Politics

 ''Political parties need to finally sit together, sign a new charter of democracy, form a consensus on the importance of making such appointments part of the regular and normal process instead of using them to remain politically relevant, and agree to stop trying to politicise apolitical institutions,'' it wrote.

 It is important for the system to heal now and for a much-needed political course correction.
-If elections are the demand, talk to each other instead of asking for interventions from the establishment, according to the editorial.
+If elections are the demand, talk to each other instead of asking for interventions from the establishment.

 Talking about the Army's claim of staying away from politics, the paper advised that if an institution is claiming neutrality, welcome it. ''If democracy is really what political parties intend to uphold, then do it without being propped up by apolitical forces,'' it wrote.